Untitled (free still): Today

 Rirkrit Tiravanija's work was on display at the Hirshhorn Museum and Sculpture Garden, as a piece of performance art, performed by the visitors and local muralists.
 Thursdays through Sundays, curry is served between 11:30 am and 1:30 pm, through July 24th 2019, to the first 150 or co comers, or until they run out of supplies.

 The Museum has had to alter the exhibition in order to deliver in to the Washington D.C. community.
 This included not allowing an open flame.
 The Museum director Melissa Chiu said she is "excited to introduce Tiravanija's interactive culinary experience to the Washington, D.C. community” with a piece that “offers new perspectives on the ways in which art and creativity are used to interpret political and social issues of our time.”

-MoMA recreate the landmark piece as part of the installation 'Contemporary Galleries:1980-Now.'
+MoMA recreated the landmark piece as part of the installation 'Contemporary Galleries:1980-Now.'
 On display and replicate to scale on the second floor, this back office curry kitchen benefitted from the aid of Tiravanija to recreate the experience.